-This a follow up to the post on using Microsoft’s Terminology collection for app localization.
-For offline use, Microsoft offers the “translation dictionaries” in the TBX format which is not exactly popular in terms of free software that can open or manipulate it.
+This is a follow-up to the post on using Microsoft’s Terminology collection for app localization.
+For offline use, Microsoft offers translation dictionaries in the TBX format

 TBX which stands for TermBase eXchange is an industry standard that is used for the exchange of terminology data i.e. translation.
 The format is extended from the XML language.